ArgonDesign/alogic/doc/control.md

 ```

 For front-testing loops, this optimization is never possible, as they require
-combinatorial statements before the loop header in order to perform conditional
+combinational statements before the loop header in order to perform conditional
 entry.

 <p align="center">